eberban/eberban/books/tour/src/introduction.md

   particles, following relatively few yet composable grammar rules.
 - Regular: particles are organized into families, each with a unique prefix, enabling quick recognition and accelerating learning.
-- Expressive: predicates can be combined in a variety of ways to add more details, greatly increasing the expressive power of the language.
+- Expressive: predicates can be combined and transformed in a variety of ways, greatly increasing the expressive power of the language.

 This book will provide a detailed tour of the language, covering its concepts and grammar.